Carreau/warn/readme.md

 ## The Ugly

-- as Warnings filters _have to be 5 tuples with specific types_ this works by shoving dummy instances in the filters list and using this as keys for a proxy to lookup real filter keys.
+As Warnings filters _have to be 5 tuples with specific types_ this works by shoving dummy instances in the filters list and using this as keys for a proxy to lookup real filter keys.
 So worse case scenario the filter you insert with this module will just be no-op.
 But you will incur a performance penalty if you use this, especially if your codebase triggers a lot of warnings.

 ## Get the upstream

 I'd **love** feedback and have a nicer API to deal with warnings at CPython level in order to provide custom filters, and custom filters functions.

 # Aparté

 ## Good Deprecation Warnings.